coloquium/kollokvium/README.md

 10. Auto translate of Subtitles / captions ( from source to prefered langugee )
 11. Picture-In-Picture support (renders all streams into PiP element)
 12. Active speaker - Indication of who is talking
+13. Active speaker view / Grid view
+14. E2EE ( commin in 2.0 , currently in dev and will require Chrome 84+)

 ..and more

+## Hotkeys aka keyboard shortcuts

+`ctrl-l` Request low resolution media streams from all connected participanyts.

+`ctrl-r` Start / stop recording of meeting ( applies to recoring o.f everyone participating)

+`ctrl-g`  Toogle active-speaker vide / grid view (default).

+`ctrl-m`  Mute / un-mute microphone.

+`ctrl-v`  Mute / un-mute camera.

+`ctrl+q`  Mute / un-mute all audio.

+`ctrl+s`  Enable / disable subtitles (captions).

+`ctrl+i`  Hide / show chat & fileshare window.

 ## Planned features / addons

-1. `/broadcast` - A view where user can create a room/space for 1-many broadcasts for lectures, presentations and such scenarios
+1. `broadcast mode` - A view/mode where user can create a room/space for 1-many broadcasts for lectures, presentations and such scenarios
-2. `/adnanced`    - A view that let's the "organizer" (meeting creator) mute video/audio remotly,kick, ban, lock and set meeting pin-codes etc.
+2. `advanced mode`  - A view/mode that let's the "organizer" (meeting creator) mute video/audio remotly,kick, ban, lock and set meeting pin-codes etc.
 3. Finalize the electron builds for Windows, OSX and Linux
-4. E2EE encryption (will be implemented in thor-io.vnext)
+4. `e2ee mode`  - a mode where E2EE encryption wrapps all existing features (will be implemented in thor-io.vnext)

 ## Install
-Clone the repository and run npm install & npm run build & npm start
+Clone the repository and run `npm install`  see package.json for build scripts.

-## Quick deploy guides.
+## Quick deploy guides

+## Local development

-To run the application locally run npm start and then browse to localhost:1337
+Build and and luanch using `npm start` and then browse to `localhost:1337`

 ### Azure deploy
 To deploy to Azure you need an Azure account, and you need to create an Azure Wep Application, and a storage account to host the Static Website.